Frequently Asked Questions

 The tests are held on the grass field and parking lot you can see from the highway.
 This surface is hard and dry if there has been no rain.
 Turf shoes, rubber cleats, running shoes are all acceptable shoes for this terrain.
 Metal spikes are not allowed.
 Some tests will be on grass, some on pavement pending the Weather.
 The run will be held along the gravel track around the event field.
 Running shoes should be worn for this test.
-If the rain-out date of June 11 goes into effect, some tests may be moved to pavement, so running shoes will be necessary.

 Q: Can I carry a bag with me throughout the tests?

 Yes.
 In fact, we highly recommend you bring a small bag with a name-tag to carry any change of shoes, extra water, or clothing to be used throughout the tests.
 You will not be allowed to leave the test area to change your shoes or clothes, so be prepared to have what you need in your bag.